wtong2017/coding-challenge/readme.md

 For level 4, open ```level4/level4.ipynb``` using Jupyter Notebook.

+For level 6, React + Redux and Flask are used as frontend and backend respectively. mongoDB is used for database.
+(WIP)

 Justification:
 1. For level 1 and 2, I used another color scheme.
 2. For level 3, I used bar chart instead of line chart to display the daily temperature.